EzanaTedros/Galaxy-Classification/README.md

 model = tf.keras.models.load_model('Galaxy Neural Network ver1 .h5', compile = False)

 The confusion matrix for obvious reason takes a long time aswell so is optional to run.

+The errors are just kernel interupts and one line where I forgot I deleted a dataset.
+You can completly ignore them.